xiaochensun90/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Public Policy and Management at Carnegie Mellon University.
-My research interests lie in the field of applied microeconomics, with a special focus on environmental and energy economics.
-My work examines the economic and environmental outcomes of a wide range of policies, including building energy efficiency and air pollution.
-My current research discusses the current interconnection policy in the United States and how cost uncertainties associated with the current cost allocation rule affect generators' decision to withdraw from the process.
+I am a PhD candidate in Public Policy at Carnegie Mellon University.
+My research interests lie in the field of environmental and energy economics.
+My work uses economic and econometric models to examine the economic and environmental impact of a wide range of policies, including building efficiency, air pollution, and electricity markets.
+My job market paper studies one of the most urgent obstacles for renewable transition and focuses on the interconnection process in the United States.
+Specifically, I examine the impact of cost allocation uncertainty on generators' decision to stay in the process.

+Prior to my PhD, I worked as a research analyst at Duke University Energy Initiative.
 I earned my B.A. in environmental economics from Renmin University of China and an M.S. in environmental economics and policy from Duke University.

+I will be on the job market during AY 2023-2024.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/cv_xs.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.